 A protected national park located just 30 drive towards northern beaches, Ku-ring-gai Chase national park should be on your bucket list of must-see attractions near Sydney.
 This national park encompasses a significant amount of Aboriginal rock engravings and some are only accessed by water.
 Elvina or the “emu-in-the-sky” aboriginal art site is the most visited in the area and located near West Head lookout.
 If you are planning to visit Ku-ring-gai, we want to remind you of the importance of valuing the local history.

 Royal National Park

 It is a protected national park and the second oldest national park after the Yellowstone National Park in Idaho, US.
 The park covers a variety of features.
 These include stunning beaches, bush walks, and hidden swimming holes that make Royal National Park is top-rated attraction near Sydney.
 Figure 8 is one of the popular swimming holes and we have covered all about this in our article “Day trip to Royal National Park”.

 Sydney Harbour Bridge

 “Sydney’s coat hanger” is very popular among domestic and international travellers to Sydney, Australia.
 Opened in 1932, Sydney Harbour Bridge is the sixth-longest spanning-arch bridge in the world.
 This is a must-see attraction in Sydney and the best way to experience is by climbing the bridge.
 There are many bridge climbs options available if you want to test your fitness level.
 And a Sydney Harbour bridge climb will take from 1.5 to 3.5 hours based on how many stairs you wanted to climb.
 Book a Sydney city tour here to take a memorable selfie with a Sydney coat hanger.

 Sydney Opera House

 Sydney Tower Eye

-Located in Market Street, this Sydney attractions is one of the must-see attractions if you visit you Sydney.
+Located in Market Street, this Sydney attraction is one of the must-see attractions if you visit Sydney.
 This 250 metres tall tower gives you unrivaled 360-degree views of the city and beyond.
-Open every day from 9 am to 9 pm, paying $29 for a flexible pass gives you the options of free entry again within 12 months period.
+Open every day from 9 am to 9 pm, paying $29 for a flexible pass gives you the option of free entry again within 12 months period.

 Featherdale Wildlife Park